 So CPC is a little higher on Instagram than on Facebook, but CPM is a little lower on Instagram than on Facebook.

-• it’s a little easier for a good ad to “blend in” to the Instagram landscape since many content creators that help you advertise aren’t users’ personal connections
+- It's a little easier for a good ad to “blend in” to the Instagram landscape since many content creators aren't users' personal connections

 Instagram is another excellent visual platform to get brand visibility started on.
 Because it's included in Facebook Ads, it's easy to integrate into pre-existing Facebook Ads efforts.